Guru Shishyaru (2022 film): Reception

 The Movie opened to positive reviews from Audience and the critics as well who praised the story backdrop, artist performance and writing.

 Sridevi S of The Times of India rated the movie 3 1/2 out of 5 and wrote "The film is a must-watch and gives a much-needed break from mindless action films with its honest and neat making".
 Y. Maheswara Reddy of Bangalore Mirror described the movie as "Sporty and Fun" and rated 3.5/5.
 Shivani Kava reviewing for The News Minute wrote "A wholesome sports drama with a hint of humour" Prathibha Joy of OTTPlay rated the movie 4/5 and in her review wrote "When you have a theatre full of young college boys discussing wanting to play kho kho as they walk out, rest assured, the film team’s objectives have been met – to present an entertaining tale that is meant to create awareness about a fast-fading sport.
 Sharan, Tharun and director Jadeshaa have presented a clean wholesome entertainer that should be a sure-shot winner".
-A. Sharadhaa of The New Indian Express described the movie as an "highly effective film that has a strong message for the students and it is sure to take the adults on a nostalgic trip to their school and college days.
+A. Sharadhaa of The New Indian Express described the movie as a "highly effective film that has a strong message for the students and it is sure to take the adults on a nostalgic trip to their school and college days.
 On the whole, Guru Shishyaru is a soulful tribute to the once-famous kho-kho."

 Reviewing for Tv9 Kannada Rajesh Duggumane said the movie is "A light-hearted comedy with an exciting Kho-kho match" Avinash G Ram of Vijaya Karnataka wrote Exciting tournament of Guru Shishyaru; An entertaining Diwali for the audience.
 R Kesavamurthy of Asianet Kannada rated the movie 4/5 and wrote "'Guru Shishyaru' is an example of how a simple story can be filled with entertainment, realism, rustic charm, nativity beauty and inspiration and dreams."